-The previous module set us on a good plane with the basic understanding about the stock markets.
-Taking cues from the previous module, we now know that developing a well researched point of view is critical for stock market success.
+The previous module set us on a good plane with a basic understanding of the stock markets.
+Taking cues from the previous module, we now know that developing a well-researched point of view is critical for stock market success.
 A good point of view should have a directional view and should also include information such as:

 - Price at which one should buy and sell stocks

 - Risk involved

 - Expected holding period